Fethiye Tours

 Aerial view of the Blue Lagoon at Ölüdeniz near Fethiye

-Fethiye is best known for its mix of dramatic coastline, outdoor activities and Lycian heritage.
+Fethiye is best known for its dramatic coastline, outdoor activities and Lycian heritage.

-For many visitors, the headline attractions are the Ölüdeniz Blue Lagoon, paragliding from Babadağ — best reached via the Babadağ Cable Car — and landmarks such as the Amyntas Rock Tombs.
+For many visitors, the big draws are the Ölüdeniz Blue Lagoon, paragliding from Babadağ — often reached via the Babadağ Cable Car — and historic landmarks such as the Amyntas Rock Tombs.

-Beyond the headline sights, Fethiye is also known for the atmosphere of Paspatur (Old Town), the Fish Market area where you can choose your fish and have it cooked for dinner, and its role as a starting point for 12 Islands (12 Adalar) boat trips and sections of the Lycian Way.
+There is more to the area than the famous views, though.
+Fethiye is also known for the atmosphere of Paspatur Old Town, the Fish Market area where you can choose your fish and have it cooked for dinner, and its easy access to 12 Islands (12 Adalar) boat trips and sections of the Lycian Way.

 Fethiye vs Ölüdeniz: Where Should You Stay?

-• Stay in Ölüdeniz: Best if your holiday is mainly about the beach, sea views and being close to the lagoon.
-It is more resort-focused, but also much busier in peak summer.
+• Stay in Ölüdeniz: Best if your holiday is mainly about the beach, sea views, the Blue Lagoon and being close to the paragliding landing area.

-• Stay in Fethiye Centre: Best if you want a more flexible base with easier transport, local markets, harbour life, the Fish Market and the old town of Paspatur within easy reach.
+• Stay in Fethiye Centre: Best if you want easier transport, local markets, harbour life, the Fish Market and the old town of Paspatur within easy reach.

 Street scene in Paspatur Old Town, Fethiye, with colourful umbrellas overhead